 DBS Land and Pidemco Land merged to form CapitaLand Limited.

-The Ascott Limited is a Singapore company that has grown to be one of the leading international serviced residence owner-operators.
-It has over 43,000 operating serviced residence units in key cities of the Americas, Asia Pacific, Europe, the Middle East and Africa, as well as more than 31,000 units which are under development, making a total of more than 75,000 units in over 500 properties.
+The Ascott Limited is a Singapore company that has grown to be one of the leading international lodging owner-operators.
+It has more than 56,000 operating units in key cities of the Americas, Asia Pacific, Europe, the Middle East and Africa, as well as over 39,000 units which are under development, making a total of more than 95,000 units in over 640 properties.

-The company's brands include Ascott, Citadines, Somerset, Quest, The Crest Collection, lyf, HARRIS, FOX HARRIS, YELLO, POP!, Préférence and HARRIS Vertu.
-Its portfolio spans more than 130 cities across over 30 countries.
-Ascott's properties can be found in cities including New York, London, Paris, Brussels, Berlin and Barcelona in Europe; Singapore, Bangkok, Hanoi, Kuala Lumpur, Tokyo, Seoul, Shanghai, Beijing and Hong Kong in Asia; Melbourne and Perth in Australia, Bangalore and Chennai in India; Dubai, Doha and Manama in the Middle East as well as Ghana in Africa.
+The company’s brands include Ascott, Citadines, Somerset, Quest, The Crest Collection, lyf, HARRIS, FOX HARRIS, YELLO, POP!, Préférence and HARRIS Vertu.
+Its portfolio spans more than 160 cities across over 30 countries.
+Ascott’s properties can be found in cities including New York, London, Paris, Brussels, Berlin and Barcelona in Europe; Singapore, Bangkok, Hanoi, Kuala Lumpur, Tokyo, Seoul, Shanghai, Beijing and Hong Kong in Asia; Melbourne and Perth in Australia, Bangalore and Chennai in India; Dubai, Doha and Manama in the Middle East as well as Ghana in Africa.

-Ascott, a wholly owned subsidiary of CapitaLand Limited, pioneered Asia Pacific's first international-class serviced residence with the opening of The Ascott Singapore in 1984.
-In 2006, it established the world's first Pan-Asian serviced residence real estate investment trust, Ascott Residence Trust.
-Today, the company boasts over 30 years of industry track record and award-winning serviced residence brands that enjoy recognition worldwide.
+Ascott, a wholly owned subsidiary of CapitaLand Limited, pioneered Asia Pacific’s first international-class serviced residence with the opening of The Ascott Singapore in 1984.
+In 2006, it established the world’s first Pan-Asian serviced residence real estate investment trust, Ascott Residence Trust.
+Today, the company boasts over 30 years of industry track record and award-winning brands that enjoy recognition worldwide.